Frequently Asked Questions

 Do you offer the Flu vaccine?

 Yes.
-Between mid-October and December, we offer the Flu vaccine by appointment.
+From late September and until supplies are depleted, we offer the Flu vaccine by appointment and during Flu Clinics.

 Do you give allergy injections at the Student Health Center?

 Is showing proof of insurance an annual requirement?

 Yes.
-All undergraduate and transfer students, as well as graduate students enrolled in either the Master of Physical Therapy, Social Work, PsyD, or Nursing programs, are annually required to provide proof of health insurance (providing basic medical benefits) while enrolled at Widener University.
+All undergraduate and transfer students, as well as graduate students enrolled in either the Master of Physical Therapy, Social Work, PsyD, PsyD/JD, or Nursing programs, are annually required to provide proof of health insurance (providing basic medical benefits) while enrolled at Widener University.
 Emails are sent to Campus Cruiser addresses in mid-June with a full explanation of how to waive-out or opt-in using Web Advisor.